codac-team/codac/doc/manual/manual/installation/cpp.rst

       sudo apt-get install -y build-essential cmake git

+   .. admonition:: The Eigen dependency

+     | Codac is built on `Eigen <https://eigen.tuxfamily.org>`_ (version 3.4 or newer), but you do not have to install it: by default the CMake configuration downloads and builds the version Codac is tested against, so nothing has to be added to the command above.
+     | To build against an Eigen already installed on your system instead, configure Codac with ``-DENABLE_FIND_PACKAGE_EIGEN3=ON``; CMake then looks for it with ``find_package(Eigen3 3.4.0)``, and ``Eigen3_DIR`` or ``CMAKE_PREFIX_PATH`` can point at a custom installation path.
+This is what the ``choco install eigen`` of the Windows instructions below provides.
+Note that the Eigen headers are part of Codac's public interface, so a program using Codac compiles them too: this is why they are installed next to Codac's own headers, and why :ref:`the configuration of a user project <sec-start-cpp-project>` lists them among its include directories.

 2. **Install the IBEX dependency**:

    Codac still uses some features of the `IBEX library <https://ibex-team.github.io/ibex-lib/install-cmake.html>`_ that you have to install first (currently, the only thing Codac uses from IBEX is a wrapper of the `GAOL library <https://github.com/goualard-f/GAOL>`_).
 The last version of IBEX is maintained on `this unofficial development repository <https://github.com/lebarsfa/ibex-lib/tree/master>`_: